Alexei Semenov (mathematician): Education: Theory and Implementation

-In 2021 he started a Master's Program at Moscow State University on AI and Digital Technologies.
-In 2022 he reorganized the basic undergraduate course on Mathematical logic and theory of algorithms as a copletely problem-solvibg course in the style of Paul Halmos.
+In 2021, he started a master's Program at Moscow State University on AI and Digital Technologies.
+In 2022, he reorganized the basic undergraduate course on Mathematical logic and theory of algorithms as a complete problem-solving course in the style of Paul Halmos.

-In 2022 Alexei Semenov became the leader of compiling the New Russian Mathematical Encyclopedia as a source for digital Great Russian Encyclopedia, where he became a vice-chairman.
+In 2022, Alexei Semenov became the leader of compiling the New Russian Mathematical Encyclopedia as a source for digital Great Russian Encyclopedia, where he became a vice-chairman.

-In 2022–2023 he initiated a project of primary school meta-subject "Future World".
-In all school subjects students are introduced to the future by doing its pieces now in such modules like "Introduction" (children to each other, to the teacher, the tablet, and network), "Organization" (keeping myself in time), "Communication" (video-aidio-text, as recording the first memory of the eldest in the family), etc.
+In 2022–2023, he initiated a project of primary school meta-subject "Future World".
+In all school subjects' students are introduced to the future by doing its pieces now in such modules like "Introduction" (children to each other, to the teacher, the tablet, and network), "Organization" (keeping myself in time), "Communication" (video-audio-text, as recording the first memory of the eldest in the family), etc.

 Teaching and Research Positions

-Taught at the Moscow school №7, Andrey Kolmogorov boarding school at Lomonosov Moscow State University and at the Department of Mathematical Logic Faculty of Mechanics and Mathematics at Lomonosov Moscow State University.
+He taught at the Moscow school No. 7, Andrey Kolmogorov boarding school at Lomonosov Moscow State University, and at the Department of Mathematical Logic Faculty of Mechanics and Mathematics at Lomonosov Moscow State University.

-President and CEO (Rector) of the Moscow Institute of Open Education (1993–2013) which was responsible for the professional development, in-service training, guidance and consulting of all 100,000 Moscow teachers.
+He was the President and CEO (Rector) of the Moscow Institute of Open Education (1993–2013), which was responsible for the professional development, in-service training, guidance and consulting of all 100,000 Moscow teachers.
 In 2002 he recreated School No. 179 and returned the mathematician and teacher Nikolay Konstantinov to work there.

-President and CEO (Rector) of the Moscow State Pedagogical University (2013–2016) – the leading teacher-training institution in the country.
+He was the President and CEO (Rector) of the Moscow State Pedagogical University (2013–2016) – the leading teacher-training institution in the country.

-Director of Axel Berg Institute of Cybernetics and Educational Computing FRC CSC Russian Academy of Sciences (2015 – now).
+He is the Director of Axel Berg Institute of Cybernetics and Educational Computing FRC CSC Russian Academy of Sciences (2015 – now).

-Head of the Department of Mathematical Logic and Theory of Algorithms MSU Faculty of Mechanics and Mathematics (2018 – now).
+He is the Head of the Department of Mathematical Logic and Theory of Algorithms MSU Faculty of Mechanics and Mathematics (2018 – now).

-Senior expert at the Institute of Education of Higher School of Economics (Moscow) (2017 – now).
+He is the Senior expert at the Institute of Education of Higher School of Economics (Moscow) (2017 – now).